-This ukulele course will introduce students to the fundamentals of music and ukulele-playing techniques such as strumming and chords.
+This ukulele course will introduce students to the fundamentals of music and ukulele-playing techniques such as strumming chords and picking melodies.
 We will also learn about and do light research on ukulele musicians.
 Grades will be based on effort, ability, and in-class assessments.
-Possible out-of-class performances may be required.
+Possible out-of-class performances may be required and assessed.
 This class may be repeated for credit.